 Effect of compost on ear characteristics:

-Results in Table 3 indicated that the effects of three compost treatments (Zero, Wheat residue compost, and Maize residue compost, applied in tons/fad) on maize growth in two growing seasons. compost had insignificant effect on ear height in both growing seasons.
+Results in Table 3 indicated the effects of three compost treatments (Zero, Wheat residue compost, and Maize residue compost, applied in tons/fad) on maize growth in two growing seasons.
+Compost had an insignificant effect on ear height in both growing seasons.
 Generally, there was a slight increase in ear height due to the applied compost.
 On the other hand, there were little differences between the two kinds of compost (wheat or maize) concerning ear height.
 These results are due mainly to the fact that ear height is under the control of genetic makeup and it’s little affected by the applied compost.
 These results are not in agreement with those obtained by Mourad et al (1986), who reported that increasing organic manure rates significantly increased ear height.
 The table evaluates the impact of compost type (Zero, Wheat residue, and Maize residue, applied in tons per fad) on maize ear morphology across two growing seasons.
 In the first season, ear height ranged from 98 cm (Zero compost) to 101 cm (Wheat and Maize composts), while ear length and diameter showed minimal variation (15.0–15.25 cm and 3.94–4.09 cm, respectively).
 No statistically significant differences (ns) were detected among treatments.
 During the second season, all treatments exhibited increased ear dimensions: ear height stabilized at 122 cm across all compost types, while ear length (16.2–16.5 cm) and diameter (4.3–4.4 cm) showed slight improvements.
 Despite these numerical gains, statistical significance remained absent (ns).
 Despite steady but slight gains in measures, the data indicate that compost type had no discernible impact on ear shape in either season.
 This pattern suggests that either longer-term applications or larger compost quantities may be required to elicit quantifiable agronomic results, or that seasonal factors like weather or soil conditions may have eclipsed the effects of compost.
 The obtained results are in agreement with those obtained by Ali et al., (2020), who reported that application of manures up to 4 m3/fad insignificantly affected ear length in one out of the two growing seasons.

 Table 3.
 Effect of compost on ear height (cm), ear length, and ear diameter (cm) in two growing seasons.